jessicastow/jessicastow/README.md

 👋 Hi there, I’m Jess!

-👩🏻‍💻 I am a Data Scientist at [EPCON](https://www.epcon.ai) & final year MSc Data Science Candidate at the [University of Cape Town](https://science.uct.ac.za/data-science/msc-data-science-program-uct).
+👩🏻‍💻 I am a Data Scientist at [EPCON](https://www.epcon.ai) & final year Master of Science (Data Science) Candidate at the [University of Cape Town](https://science.uct.ac.za/data-science/msc-data-science-program-uct).

-👀 I’m interested in: data science 🔍, public health 🫀, biology 🌱 and education 🎓.
+👀 I’m interested in: the intersection ofdata science 🔍 with public health 🫀, biology 🌱 and education 🎓.

 🌱 My coding skillset includes: Python, R, and SQL. | Tools: Apache NiFi, Apache Superset, QGIS, and Shiny.